 To get driving records, you have to do a search for their driving record.

 Have you ever searched for criminal records?
 Was it easy?
-Was your search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records, and your feedback may help other people.

 Speak Your Mind